asavagar/uk-covid19-firm-creation/content/reports/May2021/_index.md

 - 'Wholesale, and Retail Trade', 'Manufacturing', ‘Activities of households as employers; undifferentiated goods-and services-producing activities’, and ‘Financial and insurance activities’ sectors show the greatest increase in firm creation in April 2021.
 - Compared to April 2019, in April 2021 there is more than a 200% increase in business creation for ‘Retail trade not in stores, stalls or markets’, ‘Retail sale of food, beverages and tobacco in specialised stores’, ‘Agents involved in the sale of furniture, household goods, hardware and ironmongery’, and ‘Retail sale of sporting equipment in specialised stores’.
 - There are lower registrations relative to March 2019 in Service activities incidental to land transportation’, ‘Manufacture of metal structures and parts of structures’, ‘Combined facilities support activities’ and ‘Washing and (dry-)cleaning of textile and fur products’.
+- The spike in week 16 coincides with the re-openning of pubs, gyms, restaurants and non-essential shops.